Position Information Are you a Physical Therapist with a passion for helping children?

 - Proficiency with Microsoft Word and experience working with electronic health records and associated workflows

-Graduation from a school of physical therapy or other educational course approved by the California State Physical Therapy Examining committee.Experience:
+: Graduation from a school of physical therapy or other educational course approved by the California State Physical Therapy Examining Committee.License

-Possession of a valid license to practice physical therapy as required by Section 2650 of the California Business and Professions Code or eligibility to obtain the license by time of employment.
+: Possession of a valid license to practice physical therapy as required by Section 2650 of the California Business and Professions Code or eligibility to obtain the license by time of employment.
+Completion of a recognized internship in providing therapy to physically handicapped children is highly desired.
 Possession of a valid California driver's license is also required.

-anatomy, physiology, neuro-muscular functions and dysfunctions, and kinesiology.Working Knowledge of:
+: anatomy, physiology, neuro-muscular functions and dysfunctions, and kinesiology.Some knowledge of

-modern theory, principles and methods of physical therapy, especially as applied to physically handicapped children; the proper use and operation of modern physical therapy equipment and appliances; pathology and injuries which result in physical impairment; growth and development of normal and handicapped children; psychology and abnormal psychology.Some knowledge of:
+: modern theory, principles and methods of physical therapy, especially as applied to physically handicapped children; the proper use and operation of modern physical therapy equipment and appliances; pathology and injuries which result in physical impairment; growth and development or normal and handicapped children; psychology and abnormal psychology.Ability to

 - Your application information and your responses to the supplemental questions are evaluated and taken into consideration throughout the entire selection process.